Can't Hold Us: Usage in media

+"Can't Hold Us" was used extensively at sporting events in Macklemore's hometown of Seattle.
 During the 2012 Seattle Seahawks season, the song became the official touchdown song for the team thanks to big fan coach Pete Carroll.
 Macklemore and Ryan Lewis, also big supporters of the Seahawks, performed "Can't Hold Us" along with "Thrift Shop" during the NFC Championship game halftime show at CenturyLink Field on January 19, 2014.